-- Show clear ownership of training philosophies. - Be able to explain philosophies and check understanding of listeners. - Show ability to use the scales of training and the scale of marks as an objective measurement. - Show ability to develop and improve horses. - Show ability to maintain safety and horse confidence if using poles. - Horse/pony of any age from 4 years upwards but must be sufficiently established to allow the candidate to clearly show their dressage training philosophies. - Recognise strengths and limitations in horses' performance. - Show clear understanding of systematic training of horses. - Show ability to plan future development and a way forward.
+- Show clear ownership of training philosophies. - Explain philosophies with clarity and check understanding of listeners. - Show ability to use the scales of training and the scale of marks as an objective measurement. - Show ability to develop and improve horses. - Horse/pony of any age from 4 years upwards but must be sufficiently established to allow the candidate to clearly show their training philosophies. - Show ability to maintain safety and horse confidence if using jump equipment. - Recognise strengths and limitations in horse's performance. - Show clear understanding of systematic training of horses. - Show ability to plan future development and a way forward.

-- Horse/pony of any size or type. - Horse/pony of any age from 4 years upwards. - Horse/pony with any level of ability and experience. - Candidates riding the horse, or developing the work from the ground using another rider. - Horse/pony limited or significant experience for their age. - Horse/pony capable of various qualities of work from limited to excellent. - Sole or shared use of an enclosed area.
+- Horse/pony of any size or type. - Horse/pony of any age from 4 years upwards. - Horse/pony any level of ability and experience. - Candidates riding the horse or work with another rider in any of the 3 disciplines. - Horse/pony with limited or significant experience for their age. - Horse/pony capable of various qualities of work from limited to excellent. - Sole or shared use of an enclosed area.

-RIDE AND ASSESS AN UNKNOWN DRESSAGE HORSE
+RIDE AND ASSESS AN UNKNOWN HORSE

-The session will be approximately 30 minutes in duration, followed by a one to one discussion.
+The session time will be approximately 30 minutes in duration, followed by a one to one discussion with the Assessor.

-- Show ability to assess an unknown horse. - Show ability to plan ridden training sessions. - Show ability to explain and aid understanding in others. - Show ability to use exercises that may develop skill levels in horses. - Show clear communication skills when discussing the horse with Assessors. - Show clear understanding of systematic training of dressage horses. - Be able to use the scales of training and the scale of marks as objective measurement criteria. - Show ability to discuss development and future planning.
+- Show ability to assess horses. - Show ability to plan ridden training sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses. - Show clear communication skills when discussing horses with Assessors. - Show clear understanding of systematic training of event horses. - Be able to use the scales of training and the scale of marks as objective measurement criteria. - Show ability to discuss development and future planning.

-- Horse of any ability from Novice to Grand Prix. - Competition horse or school horse. - Horse of any age and type. - Horse capable of various qualities of work from limited to excellent. - Horse in 'dressage legal' tack or schooling tack. - Sole or shared use of an enclosed area.
+- Horses of any ability from novice to advanced.
+Provided by the assessment centre. - Competition horses or school horses. - Horses/ponies of any age and type. - Horses capable of various qualities of work from limited to excellent. - Assessment will be either a dressage or a jump session. - Sole or shared use of an enclosed area.